slateci/slate-catalog/stable/htcondor/htcondor/README.md

 | NumberGPUs | The number of GPUs requested via the nvidia-docker plugin | `2` |
 | ExecuteDir | An external hostPath mounted into the container for scratch | Container default storage location |
 | CondorConfigFile | Any HTCondor-specific configuration macros may be set here. | - |

+### Usage
+For more instructions on using HTCondor please read this [documentation](https://research.cs.wisc.edu/htcondor/manual/)